ericchase/addon--maximize-all-windows/README.md

-# New Version for Chrome
+# Deprecated ~~New Version for Chrome~~
+Chrome and Firefox now seem to remember window position and size between sessions.
+This extension is no longer necessary.

+.
+.
+.
+.
+.
+.

 https://github.com/ericchase/addon--maximize-windows